This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

 When the clock stroke two a.m., she got fed up.
 Her pride told her it was best to just shut eye and sleep on it.
 She would seek him the very next day to straighten things out (which, in her language, meant slapping him real hard before he had the chance to say anything whatsoever…).
 Then, she would probably release him from his boyfriend role so that situations like that would never happen again in the future… yes, it was definitely a great plan, an excellent way to feel good about herself once more….

-Amber fell asleep with these thoughts waltzing in her mind and already feeling a little heartburn due to her gluttonous behaviour.
+Amber fell asleep with these thoughts waltzing in her mind and already feeling a little heartburn due to her gluttonous behavior.
 The discomfort accompanied her into the realm of dreams, tantalizing her with grotesque metaphors of love and hate that lasted the whole night.

-When sleep conquered her and the threshold of reality was transposed, she travelled into a strange building with lots of interconnected doors and stairways, most of them leading to huge and abandoned rooms.
+When sleep conquered her and the threshold of reality was transposed, she traveled into a strange building with lots of interconnected doors and stairways, most of them leading to huge and abandoned rooms.
 In this forsaken place, one could hear a compelling, feminine voice.
 It seemed to reach her from every possible angle simultaneously, as if it was somewhat beyond this world, a piece of Heaven (or was it Hell?) echoing within chains of ether….

 As if trying to ascertain the origin of the sound, Amber walked around a bit, keeping her pace simple and steady.
 Her dream-self felt the urge to be extremely careful.
 She proceeded to a very dark hall, where unspeakable terrors were being unleashed.
-She couldn’t get the meaning of it all, because suddenly there was a noise that cracked the silence.
+She couldn’t get the meaning of it all because suddenly there was a noise that cracked the silence.
 As a result, the surrounding darkness was rapidly replaced by a set of blinding lights emanating from above her and she found herself on the run, being chased by mysterious biped foes.

 At this point, her dream became even more confusing, permeated by quick flashes of light, screams and the sensation of tremendous physical effort, as if she was in the middle of a desperate struggle for survival.
 Then, there was a fade out into blackness and everything changed again.
 The next thing she knew, she was under a powerful spotlight.
 Its glow reflected on the surface where she stood, revealing what appeared to be a giant wooden chess board.